Guides

 Overview of the Wikipedia domain.
 (Via Moz)

-👍 On top of that, most Wikipedia pages have high rankings and get a ton of organic traffic every month.
-So, if you build backlinks on Wikipedia, you may get some of that traffic to your site.
-Even a fraction of it can significantly increase your bottom line.
+👍 Additionally, most Wikipedia pages have high rankings and get a lot of organic traffic every month.
+So, if you build backlinks on Wikipedia, you may get some of that traffic (called referral traffic) to your site.

 👍 Another pro is that Wikipedia backlinks are free.
-You don’t have to pay for them unless you hire a link building company to build them for you.
+You don’t have to pay for them unless you hire someone to build them for you.
 Wikipedia itself won’t charge you for them, which isn’t the case with many other high-authority sites.

-👍 Lastly, Wikipedia backlinks may even help you build new backlinks from other sites.
-Many people use Wikipedia to find relevant sources of information, and they often include these sources on their own sites.
-So if you’re lucky, you may get to kill two birds with one stone.
+👍 Wikipedia backlinks may also help you attract new backlinks from other sites.
+Many people use Wikipedia to find relevant sources of information, and they often add these sources to their own content.
+So, you can potentially multiply your backlink opportunities with no additional effort.

-First things first, there are two ways to create Wiki backlinks:
+There are two main ways to create Wiki backlinks:

-• You can replace existing dead links with your own, OR
+• You can replace existing links with your own, OR

 • You can add new links from scratch.